Digital Accessibility Grants

 Overall Timeline

-January 20, 2025 – Grant applications open
+February 3, 2025 – Grant applications open

-February 24, 2025 – Final applications due
+March 10, 2025 – Final applications due

-March – April 2025 – Award recipients notified
+March-April 2025 – Award recipients notified

 Spring and Summer 2025

-• Recipients undergo training
+• Recipients undergo training (2-4 hours asynchronously via Canvas)

 • Complete the initial course accessibility check